anger/targeted-password-generator/README.md

 * Names of idols or notable people
 * The name of the website for which the password is intended.

-This program automatically uses the information provided to create a long wordlist of potential passwords that can be used in an authorized penetration test or forensic investigation to crack any potential passwords.
+This tool automatically generates a lengthy wordlist of potential passwords using the supplied data, which may then be used in a legitimate penetration test or forensic investigation to crack any potential passwords.

-The creator of this program is in no way responsible for any illegal activity that results from its use. authorizes or promotes illegal activity with this program.
+This program's inventor is not in any way liable for any unlawful action that arises as a result of its use, nor does it support or encourage such behaviour.

-### How to Use
+### Usage

-Make sure to have Python version 3+.
+Be sure to use Python version 3 or higher.

-No outside packages are required to run this project.

-Run the program with:
+Running this project doesn't require any additional packages.

+Start the software using:

-> $python app.py
+> $python main.py

-The password list will be generated in the same folder as the application; it will be titled "output.txt"
+The password list will be created and saved as "output.txt" in the same folder as the application.

-### Requirements

-Python 3

-No internet connection is required after installing the application.